yman45/WWmode/README.md

     * Device model - model
     * Firmware version - firmware

+You can search for VLANs straight with *-v/--find-vlan tag* option.

 ### Show

-To show all records in short use *-show* key.
-To show full output on one record use *-show value* where value can be an IPv4 address or FQDN.
+To show all records in short use *-s/--show-all* key.
+To show full output on one record use *-d/--show value* where value can be an IPv4 address or FQDN.

-### Bug note

-There are still some conflicts in read and transaction operations which I can't figuring out as of now.